-While the Federal Aviation Administration’s new drone laws put a damper on future pizza deliveries, the guidelines – effective today – could affect established businesses that utilize drone photography and videography.
+While the Federal Aviation Administration’s new drone laws put a damper on future pizza deliveries, the guidelines – which went into effect in summer 2016 – could affect established businesses that utilize drone photography and videography.
 With drones already involved in a mix of business applications from weddings to real estate shots, how do the new drone laws impact professional photographers?

-The laws apply only to commercial use of drones over 55 pounds, so hobbyist photographers are off the hook, for now (provided they still avoid some big no-nos like drone flights at airports).
-And as FAA laws, they apply only to drone use in the United States.
+The laws apply only to commercial use of drones that weight just over half a pound (.55 pounds, or 250 grams, to be exact) to big aircraft weighing up to 55 pounds, so hobbyist photographers are off the hook, for now (provided they still avoid some big no-nos like drone flights at airports).
+And as for FAA laws, they apply only to drone use in the United States.
 Still, the new laws could have some pretty big implications for professional drone photographers based in the U.S.